 It is illegal for a solar array, connected to the grid, to be on during an outage, which is why it is a requirement for all solar arrays to have automatic shut off switches.
 However, with battery backup, this is a different story.
 Battery backup doesn’t connect to the grid; it can power your home when the grid is down.

 Not every solar company offers battery backup, let alone battery backup options.
 Battery backup, however, is Go Solar Group’s forte.
-As a battery backup expert, they have options for every homeowner’s energy needs.
+As a battery backup expert, we have options for every homeowner’s energy needs.